stiggg/xi-error-bundle/README.md

 # xi-error-bundle

 This is a Symfony2 bundle for error and exception handling and logging.
-It also includes components for asserting and formatting the exception messages according to environment.
+It also includes assertion component/service and component/service for formatting user readable exception messages according to environment.

-Logging requires any PSR-3 compatible logger.

 ## Installation